nydame/slacker-time/README.md

     * Short description: `Create a helpdesk ticket`
     * Usage hint: `[the problem you're having]`

-If you are using Glitch, the Request URL should look like: `https://my-slash-comm-app.glitch.me/command`.
+If you did "Remix" on Glitch, it auto-generate a new URL with two random words, so your Request URL should be like: `https://fancy-feast.glitch.me/command`.

 #### Enable Interactive Components